-First: Inconsistencies of Muslim historical sources
+First: Inconsistencies of Muslim Historical Sources

 Too few sources reveal the date of when the construction of the Dome of the Rock either started or was completed.
 And when they do, their accounts are by and large contradictory and even misleading.
-11 One of the best examples of how delicate is the issue at hand is Ibn Kathīr and his work 'al-Bidāyah wa al-Nihāyah'.
-At one place, as one of the events that occurred in 66/685, Ibn Kathīr speaks about how the Caliph 'Abd al-Malik built the Dome of the Rock as part of his plans aimed at the development of Jerusalem (Bayt al-Magdis).
-12 He went so far as to portray not only the building in its final form but also the immediate as well as subsequent impact it had made on the lives of the people.
-Thereafter, however, Ibn Kathīr made no reference to the Dome of the Rock until he spoke briefly about the biography of the Caliph al-Walīd ibn 'Abd al-Malik, under the events of the year in which he died, i.e. 96/714, citing his death as one of the major events of the year.
-13 While dwelling on the achievements of the caliph al-Walid, Ibn Kathīr mentioned - quite surprisingly - the Dome of the Rock, rather than the al-Aqsā Mosque, as one of them.
-Having said that, as if Ibn Kathīr wanted to relate that both Ca-
+(Blair, 1992) One of the best examples of how delicate is the issue at hand is Ibn Kathir and his work al-Bidayah wa al-Nihayah (the Beginning and the End).
+At one place, as one of the events that occurred in 66/685, Ibn Kathir (1985) speaks about how the caliph 'Abd al-Malik built the Dome of the Rock as part of his plans aimed at the development of Jerusalem (Bayt al-Maqdis).
+He went so far as to portray not only the building in its final form, but also the immediate as well as subsequent impact it had made on the lives of the people.
+Thereafter, however, Ibn Kathir made no reference to the Dome of the Rock until he spoke briefly about the biography of the caliph al-Walid b.
+'Abd al-Malik, under the events of the year in which he died, i.e. 96/714, citing his death as one of the major events of the year.
+(Ibn Kathir, 1985) While dwelling on the achievements of the caliph al-Walid, Ibn Kathir mentioned - quite surprisingly - the Dome of the Rock, rather than the al-Aqsa Mosque, as one of them.
+That said, as if Ibn Kathir wanted to relate that both caliphs in their own ways played a part in making the edifice emerge as it was in his days and as it is today.
+As if he, furthermore, meant by the Dome of the Rock both the al-Aqsa Mosque and the Dome which shelters the Rock.